dymmond/lilya/docs/en/docs/contrib/security/advanced/basic-auth.md

 Python will need to compare the entire string `charlie_admi` in both `charlie_adminx` and `charlie_admin` before determining they are not the same.
 This will take a few extra microseconds to respond with "Invalid username or password."

-Here’s the rewritten version with new names and terms:
+Here's the rewritten version with new names and terms:

 #### The time to respond helps attackers